NOW is our time to step up.

 All valid questions.

-But first, in case you’re living under a rock (That’s a Sudbury pun ;), here are the FACTS.
+But first, in case you’re living under a rock, here are the FACTS.

-- Abercrombie & Fitch announced they’d be closing 60 stores by the end of 2017, and that’s on TOP of the hundreds they’ve closed over the past few years.
+- Abercrombie & Fitch announced they’d be closing 60 stores by the end of 2017, and that’s on TOP of the hundreds they’d closed over the past few years.

 - Aerosoles announced a “significant reduction” in retail locations, how ever many that means…

-- American Apparel has closed all 110 U.S. locations earlier this year after filing for bankruptcy.
-(BUT, they have since been bought out by Gildan in Canada, so let’s see where that goes)
+- American Apparel had closed all 110 U.S. locations earlier in 2017 after filing for bankruptcy.
+(BUT, they have since been bought out by Gildan in Canada, so let’s see where that goes.)

-- BCBG closed 118 stores this year after filing for bankruptcy last February.
+- BCBG closed 118 stores in 2017 after filing for bankruptcy the previous February.

-- Bebe closed all of it’s remaining 168 stores this year and said it’s “exploring strategic alternatives”
+- Bebe closed all of it’s remaining 168 stores in 2017 and said it was “exploring strategic alternatives.”

 - The Children’s Place said it will close hundreds of stores by 2020.

-- CVS announced they will be closing 70 stores. (although they still operate thousands nationwide)
+- CVS announced they would be closing 70 stores.
+(Although they still operate thousands nationwide.)

-- Guess announced it will be closing 60 stores.
+- Guess announced it would be closing 60 stores.

-- Hhgregg announced it will close all 220 stores, laying off thousands of employees after failing to find a buyer after bankruptcy.
+- Hhgregg announced it would close all 220 stores, laying off thousands of employees after failing to find a buyer after bankruptcy.

 - J.C.
-Penney announced it will close 138 stores.
-(And plans to open “toy shops” in all it’s remaining stores)
+Penney announced it would close 138 stores.
+(And planned to open “toy shops” in all it’s remaining stores.)

 - Macy’s announced it would close 68 stores and lay off several thousand employees.

-- Michael Kors announced the closing of 125 stores to “adapt to difficult promotional sales environment”.
+- Michael Kors announced the closing of 125 stores to “adapt to the difficult promotional sales environment.”

-- Payless has announced to close 800 stores by the end of this year.
+- Payless announced it would close 800 stores by the end of 2017.

-- RadioShack shut down more than 1000 stores this year and now operates but 70 stores nationwide. (that’s down from several thousand!)
+- RadioShack shut down more than 1000 stores in 2017 to operate only 70 stores nationwide.
+(That’s down from several thousand!)

-- Sears/Kmart has closed 35 Kmarts and over 300 Sears locations this year amid “pressure from eCommerce outlets”
+- Sears/Kmart closed 35 Kmarts and over 300 Sears locations in 2017 amid “pressure from eCommerce outlets.”

 - Wet Seal closed all 171 stores after filing for bankruptcy.